 Cyanosis can be more easily noticed on the lips, ears, and nostrils or nailbeds.
 In patients with dark pigmentation, it is necessary to inspect the nostrils, palms and nailbeds, and the mouth and tongue.

 4. Clinical and Biological Death

-The respiratory and circulatory system are connected to each other,
+The respiratory and circulatory systems are connected to each other,

 Clinical death: Occurs when a patient is in respiratory arrest

 (not breathing) or in cardiac arrest (heart not beating).
 The patient has a period of 4 to 6 minutes to be resuscitated ^without brain damage.
 Clinical death can be reversed.